mangomaeve1129/docs/src/design/MaintenanceDrone.md

 ## Background

 Often times, upon joining a round as an observer there are few to no interesting ghost roles to take, barring the occasional mid round antagonist or pun pun.
-Maintenance drones would, I believe, offer a sort of observer+ role, allowing observers to actively take part in the round while being largely unobtrusive.
+Maintenance drones would, I believe, offer a sort of observer+ role, allowing observers to actively take part in the round while being largely unimportant to the broader plot of the round.

 ## Features to be added